 Our logo is a baby in a gas mask that was featured in our first yard signs (on the right below) in 2016.
-We introduced our “Happy Baby” signs (on the left below) in 2017 for those who wish to emphasize that in West Chester and many other locations we had in fact not been sprayed.
+We introduced our “Happy Baby” signs (on the left below) in 2017 for those who wish to emphasize that in West Chester and many other locations we had in fact not been sprayed (although many locations, including West Chester, were sprayed late in the 2018 season).
 Our signs symbolize our desire to protect the environment and people, particularly the young, who are most vulnerable from the dangers of chemical poisons.

 With the support of our mayor at the time, Carolyn Comitta, and our Borough Council, we won our first victory when the threatened spraying of Permanone in the northeast section of West Chester borough was avoided in 2015.
 Borough officials agreed with us that the small risk of West Nile Virus was not worth risking the health of thousands of borough residents and the associated environmental damage, including the killing of bees and other beneficial insects, the poisoning of run-off water, and the danger to pets.

-We are now a group of about 250 concerned citizens with teams in West Chester Borough, East Bradford, West Goshen and Westtown working in our neighborhoods on these important environmental issues, and we will be reaching out in other municipalities in 2018.
+We are now a group of about 400 concerned citizens with teams in West Chester Borough, East Bradford, West Goshen and Westtown working in our neighborhoods on these important environmental issues.
 We have branched out successfully into ending Roundup use by the Borough government.
 We have also educated citizens through the Sierra Club Youth Corps’s work on killing weeds in sidewalks without toxic chemicals.
-In implementing community education, we organize two community picnics in the summer and cosponsored an environmental film festival at West Chester University in the fall of 2017.
-We have big plans for events in 2018.
+In implementing community education, we have organized several community picnics and cosponsored Earth Day observations and a fall environmental film festival at West Chester University.

 We are in agreement with the large and growing body of research showing that spraying airborne pesticides for mosquito control poses serious threats to the environment and human health and is the least effective form of mosquito control.
 We favor non-toxic measures, such as larviciding and reducing mosquito breeding sites by education of residents.
 We are following the lead of many communities across the nation that have banned spraying for mosquitoes, some more than 15 years ago, with no adverse human health consequences.
 The resolution in Lyndhurst OH and the plan in Shaker Heights OH have inspired our work here in Chester County PA.
 We are also following the lead of the state of California in warning people about the dangers of RoundUp/glysophate.
 Young people are interested and involved in all these efforts and the Sierra Club is an essential national leader.